RDM3DC/PR-RootCAD/PLAYGROUND_GUIDE.md

 - [README.md](README.md) - General overview of the project
 - [ADVANCED_SHAPES.md](ADVANCED_SHAPES.md) - Details on advanced shape parameters
 - [MODELING_TOOLS.md](MODELING_TOOLS.md) - Details on modeling operations

+## Analytic Viewport Overlays (Anisotropic Distance)

+## Radial Tool Wheel (Analytic Viewport)

+The Analytic viewport now exposes a shared radial HUD wheel so every panel uses the same tool map.
+Hover near the viewport edge to fade it in, spin with the mouse wheel or right-drag to rotate, and click to trigger a tool.

+### Default Segments
+- Sketch: Polyline, Line, Arc 3pt, Circle, Rect, Insert Vertex, Dim
+- Gizmo: Move, Rotate, Scale
+- Utilities: Center on Selected, Reset Camera, Undo Last
+- Scene: Showcase, Clear

+### Panel Settings
+Open the Analytic panel and expand **HUD Wheel** to tweak behaviour:
+- **Enabled** toggles the overlay without removing your last configuration
+- **Fit To Edge / Overshoot** decides whether the ring hugs the viewport border
+- **Thickness / Opacity / Text Size** control readability and footprint
+- **Auto Spin + Speed** adds or disables ambient rotation (defaults off)

+Settings persist in `~/.adaptivecad_analytic.json`, so the wheel keeps your preferences between sessions.

+### Quick Tips
+- The wheel fades out near the centre so it never hides sketch geometry
+- Labels dim except the hovered segment for quick targeting
+- If you do not see the wheel, ensure **HUD Wheel > Enabled** is checked and the cursor is near the viewport edge

+### Quick demo actions

+Inside the Analytic Viewport panel, the Actions group now includes:

+- Showcase Primitives: instantly populates a small curated set of SDF shapes (Sphere, Torus, Mobius, Superellipsoid, Gyroid, Trefoil), positioned for visibility.
+- Clear Scene: removes all SDF primitives and clears any polyline overlays.

+These help you demo the analytic renderer quickly or reset between tests.